-Before heading south to Gainesville, head 50 miles west to Olustee Battlefield Historic State Park, on U.S. 90.
-Designated as Florida's first state park, this site is listed on the National Register of Historic Places and was built to preserve the site of the Florida's largest Civil War battle.
+Before heading south to Gainesville head 50 miles west to Olustee Battfield Historic State Park on U.S. 90.
+Designated as Florida's first state park this site is listed on the National Register of Historic Places and was built to preserve the site of the Florida's largest Civil War battle.

 For an in-depth study of the preserve hike bike or ride a horse on the extensive trails traversing the park - you're likely to happen upon the herd of bison or wild horses that roam free.

-Right next door, don't miss the Florida Museum of Natural History, where you can explore the fascinating world of original Florida natives, diverse natural habitats and much more.
-Call 352-846-2000 or go to the museum's website.
+Right next door don't miss the Florida Museum of Natural History where you can explore the fascinating world of original Florida natives diverse natural habitats and much more.
+Visit the museum's website for more information.